 All current animals in the home must be spayed or neutered and fully vaccinated.

 Be willing and able to follow the mandatory adoption process and contract

-We do NOT generally adopt or foster to families with children under the age of 10 years old (however, we will review on a case by case basis).
-If you disagree we understand but this is our policy, no we are not the only good rescue with this policy.
+We do not adopt or foster dogs or cats to families with children under the age of 10 years old If you disagree we understand but this is our policy, no we are not the only good rescue with this policy.
 This policy was thoroughly researched and an attorney and veterinarians were consulted before we wrote this policy.
-Anybody adopting a dog should do their research regarding the breed, potential size, characteristics, and known behavior of the dog they are adopting.
+Anybody adopting an animal should do their research regarding the breed, potential size, characteristics, and known behavior of the dog they are adopting.
 Dogs/cats are not a one size/breed fits all.

 The animal must be for the person(s) completing the adoption application.

 Must allow a representative to follow up with the adoptive family post-adoption at 2 weeks and again at 6 months